-Dr. Guillory: I think you just have to have strong faith, personally, to be able to do this on a daily basis.
+Dr. Guillory: I think you just have to have a strong faith, personally, to be able to do this on a daily basis.

 When I see a mom that can’t leave, and she is sleeping here day and night, then it’s our job to make sure that she knows [she can trust us.]
 That may not be us telling her; that is something that she has to see.
-So, we may have to work a little harder with that mom.
+So, we may have to work a little harder with that mother.

 MNT: What do you wish for parents with premature babies to know?

 [The whole team] wants to give their child the best possible medical care technologically available.
 But they also want the best possible outcome for the child.
-And that’s what we work at day and night.
+And that’s what we work for day and night.